Localized Rings and Their Ideals

 Types

-The general abstract type for elements of localizations of rings is AbsLocalizedRingElem
+The general abstract type for elements of localized rings is AbsLocalizedRingElem

 .
 For elements of localizations of multivariate polynomial rings, there is the concrete subtype MPolyLocRingElem